AN AMERICAN HONORED.

 "There I saw the shoemaker's wife and knew at once I wanted her for my model.
 She looked just like the old Dutch Madonnas - a woman of about 26, her neck like a long column, the dress cut right around it, not quite low enough to show the pit of the neck, and on this a finely chiseled head, with eyes that looked right out into nothing.
 Her skin was very pale, and she was a delightful study in her big white coiff, the krullen - you know how the Dutch wear them with the twisted gold things at the Salon.

 "She never had posed before, and I had some difficulty in making arrangements.
 She had three young children, but the neighbors agreed to care for them; and, at last, after important negotiations, I secured her at 12 1/2 Dutch cents an hour - about a nickel an hour.
-I made half a dozen studies of her - and this was the picture which received the honorable mention.
+I made half a dozen studies of her - and this was the picture which received the honorable mention."

 Regarding the subject the artist continued: "Well, I called it the "Femme de Rijsoord", and it was merely a head - not the thing at all which generally receives an honorable mention.
 I sent it because I thought it was the best of my work.
 Then I was surprised at the position it was given, and again much more surprised when it received the honorable mention.
 I had another picture and two pen and ink drawings in the same salon.
 The picture was a modernized treatment of the holy family."